arushiv/regulatoryAnnotations_comparisons/README.md

 # Regulatory Annotations Comparisons
 This repository contains code to reproduce results of the manuscript:

 Each directory contains code for analyses specific to different figures of the paper.
+Everything is run using `snakemake`.
 These directories follow this general pattern:
 ```
 ├── .gitignore
 ├── README.md